 If you are new to Christ or have been a Christian for many years, there are frequent questions that get asked about membership at Union Baptist Church such as: Is it necessary for me to be a member to attend Union?
 What does it mean to be a member?
 Why should I become a member?

 Is it necessary to be a member to attend?

 It is not necessary to be a member to attend worship services or attend any of our Small Groups or ministries that we offer.
 We are glad that you are here!

 What does it mean to be a member?

 To be a member of the church is a commitment that someone makes who is a Christian when he or she decides that they want to commit to plant themselves at Union Baptist Church to serve the Lord with their life and spiritual gifts to advance the Lord’s kingdom with other brothers and sisters in Christ who make up the church at Union.
 While anyone is welcome to attend worship services and small groups, we only allow members to serve in leadership roles of the ministries of our church and any small groups that we may teach.
-When someone commits to being a member of our church, an individual attends a membership class and signs a church commitment document that entails the commitments an individual makes.
+When someone commits to being a member of our church, an individual attends a membership class to understand the commitment they are making.

 So, why should I become a member?

 If membership isn’t required to attend then why should I be a member?
 Well, we believe it is extremely important to be a member and biblical.
 In fact, we think it is dangerous for a Christian to walk alone in their walk without a church family.
 When you become a member, the Pastors of our church make a commitment with you to help shepherd you in your walk with Christ by praying for you, counseling you, and teaching you.
 Additionally, when you become a member, our church family commits to love you, encourage you in your walk with Christ, and hold you accountable.
 When you become a member, you join arms with us to help advance the kingdom of Christ.

 To become a member, there are five requirements that are necessary:

 (1) Salvation – A person must be a believer.